zaytiri/program-scheduler/README.md

 progscheduler --run
 ```

 Once the progscheduler starts running it will not stop alone, to cancel just run CTRL + C or close the terminal window.
-The exception to this is if the 'exit-when-done' is enabled.
+The exception to this is if the '--exit-when-done' is enabled.

 <a name="support"></a>